LINK is a not-for-profit community based social enterprise.

 LINK Community and Transport has been operating as a not-for-profit community service organisation for over 40 years.

 LINK was originally formed in the Northern Suburbs by two mums of disabled children who had no other options to get their kids to schools or services.
-The organisation they built has growth through many phases and many programs to become the thriving organisation it is today.
+The organisation they built has grown through many phases and many programs to become the thriving organisation it is today.

 We are proud of our history and thank those who have contributed so much for so long to build the potential of this organisation.
 LINK is a community asset that has been built up over many years.
 It exists to serve community.